How to Setup a Partner Business Plan – to Enable Partners

 The reseller may have anywhere from 50 to thousands of companies they have worked with.
 They have the inside track and a relationship to get the prospects to attend.

-Then you, the vendor can give the dog and pony show, the reseller gets further exposure to the demo (although they should have a demo script in the portal) so they can get it down, and they can attend with their prospects.
-You present, then show them how to generate a quote and close the deal.
+Then you can give the dog and pony show, the reseller gets further exposure to the demo (although they should have a demo script in the portal) so they can get it down, and they can attend with their prospects.
+You present, then follow-up with them afterwards to show them how to generate a quote and close the deal.

-This is a “model call” and is good training for an internal salesperson also—and if you do the same thing with partners you do with internal sales… you usually get the same good results.
-Plus, when they see interest and money, they become further committed to selling your product.
+This is a “model call” and is good training for an internal salesperson.
+It should be obvious, but if you do the same thing with partners that you do with internal sales you usually get the same good results.
+Plus, when the partners see customer interest and eventually money, they become further committed to selling your product.

-These three simple steps apply to small to large partners.
-I have only found the largest of all even partners to even have a single person in marketing (they’re called re-sellers—not re-marketers).
+These three simple steps apply to small or large partners.
+I have only found the largest partners to even have a single person in marketing (they’re called re-sellers—not marketers)–so they really appreciate the help.

-In their case, you can come up with a detailed business plan to enable partners—but it is really a marketing plan since it concentrates on promotions.
+In this case, the Channel Account Manager (CAM) can come up with a detailed business plan of action to enable partners—but it is primarily a marketing plan since it concentrates on promotions.

-It is also similar to the plan of action—but it often includes more “rinse and repeat” activities and may extend over the entire year—but it should still have something every month.
+It often includes several “rinse and repeat” activities that may extend over the entire year—but it should have something to keep the pipeline full every month.

 Bypass the Fluff

-Regardless, I usually bypass the big “fluffy” plan and just go with a quarterly meeting with my accounts and set up the next 3 promotions.
+This is why I usually bypass the big “fluffy” annual plan and just go with a quarterly meeting with my accounts to set up the next 3 promotions.
 They are bite-sized enough to knock out, and you stay closer to your accounts with more regular contact.
-You also change your role from a channel sales manager, to channel marketing manager (a regional marketing manager)–unless you have both roles in your team—although
+You also change your role from a channel sales manager, to channel marketing manager (or a regional marketing manager)–unless you have both roles in your team.

-I’ve only been marginally impressed with those channel marketing types that I’ve met (they often create “corporate” branding campaigns—not pragmatic direct response pieces customized for the partner–so their stuff looks nice—but doesn’t pull.
+I’ve only been marginally impressed with channel marketing folks that I’ve met.
+They often create “corporate” branding campaigns—but not pragmatic direct response pieces customized for the partner.
+So their stuff looks nice—but doesn’t pull.

 Flip the 80/20 Ratios

-These are some of the basics to enable partners that flip my ratios around.
-Most channel managers that attend my courses agree with the 80/20 rule when asked and say only about 20% of their partners are producing.
+These are some of the basics to enable partners that flip the industry ratios around.
+Most channel managers that attend the Chanimal University courses agree with the 80/20 rule when asked and say that only about 20% of their partners are producing.

-In my case, I typically have over 82% of my partners producing and spend the rest of the 18% getting the non-producers up to speed (always with the first three items).
+In my case, I typically have over 82% of my partners producing and I spend the rest of my time getting the 18% of the non-producers up to speed (always with the first three items).
 It’s the block and tackle promos that always work.

 Take the Course

-The different Chanimal University courses cover how to do all of these things—I would always start with the Certified Channel Manager course, then you can branch into other specialties.
+The different Chanimal University courses cover how to do work with your partners with your a sales and marketing teams.
+I would always start with the Certified Channel Manager course, then you can branch into other specialties.

 I hope that helps – Ted